jkbz64/capacitor-datawedge/README.md

 npx cap sync
 ```

-The last supported verison for Capacitor v3 is `capacitor-datawedge@0.1.3`
+The last supported version for Capacitor v3 is `capacitor-datawedge@0.1.3`

 ## Usage